angelamawia/Exploratory-Data-Analysis/README.md

    git clone https://github.com/yourusername/malaria-analysis-kenya.git

 ## Project Background
-This analysis was part of a data science hackathon organized by [University Name].
+This analysis was part of a data science Workshop consisting of a seminar and hackathon organized by the Department of Computing and Informatics (DCI), the Center for Health Informatics and Digital Health (CHIDH) and Center for Epidemiological Modelling and Analysis (CEMA). .
 The hackathon aimed to solve real-world problems using data analytics.
 Our team's focus was on analyzing malaria cases in Kenya to gain insights into patterns and trends that could inform better health policies and interventions.

 ## Future Work
 - **Predictive Modeling**: Develop a model to predict future malaria cases.